chhama/php-html-snippet/README.md

-php+html snippet for vim snipmate plugin
+A php+html snippet for the vim snipmate plugin.
+To use the plugin, you need to install it at ~/.vim/snippets